G.G. v. Gloucester County School Board

 G.G. v.
-Gloucester County School Board is a case dealing with transgender rights.
-The case involves a transgender boy attending a Virginia high school, who sued the local school board after he was forced to use girls' restrooms based on his assigned gender under the school board's policy.
-While the Fourth Circuit ruled in favor of the student based on Obama administration policy related to Title IX protections, the election of Donald Trump changed the underlying policy, forcing a pending hearing before the Supreme Court of the United States to be vacated and the case retried at the lower courts.
+Gloucester County School Board (later named Grimm v.
+Gloucester County School Board) was a court case dealing with transgender rights in the United States.
+The case involved a transgender boy attending a Virginia high school, who sued the local school board after he was forced to use girls' restrooms based on his assigned gender under the school board's policy.
+While the Fourth Circuit ruled in favor of the student based on Obama administration policy related to Title IX protections, the election of Donald Trump changed the underlying policy.
+A pending hearing before the Supreme Court of the United States was vacated and the case was sent back to the Fourth Circuit.

 Due to recent case law, including the Supreme Court decision in Bostock v.
-Clayton County, the Fourth Circuit ruled again in favor of the student; the Supreme Court refused to hear the case, allowing the Fourth Circuit's judgment to stand.
+Clayton County, the Fourth Circuit ruled again in favor of the student; the Supreme Court refused to hear the case by denying certiorari in 2021, allowing the Fourth Circuit's judgment to stand.

 Legal background

 Title IX of the Education Amendments of 1972 prohibits discrimination "on the basis of sex" in educational programs and activities that receive financial assistance from the federal government.
 Congress left enforcement of this to the executive branch, which by 1980, fell under the Office for Civil Rights (OCR) within the Department of Education.

 Upon his election in 2010, the OCR within the Obama administration took the position that Title IX protects LGBT students from harassment on the basis of sex stereotypes.
 Subsequently, OCR brought a number of successful enforcement actions under Title IX on behalf of students who were subject to harassment or discrimination on the basis of their gender identity, gender expression, or failure to conform to gender stereotypes.
 Eight of the cases were settled in favor of the students.
 Several private lawsuits were brought as well on similar grounds.
 Further, in January 2015, the Department of Education also issued guidance to all federally-funded schools, known as the Ferg-Cadima letter, that stated that "a school generally must treat transgender students consistent with their gender identity."